ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We designed ss3sim to be reproducible, flexible, and rapid.

 *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.

-We designed ss3sim to be reproducible, flexible, and rapid.

-*Reproducible*:
-ss3sim allows for the simulation to be documented in code and plain-text control files.
-Further, the plain-text control files refer to individual cases, which allows for the reuse of control files across scenarios.
-This reduces the chance for errors and simplifies the exploration of new scenarios.
+*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.

 *Flexible*: ss3sim can implement all possible configurations of SS3.
-Furthermore, ss3sim summarizes the entire simulation in two comma-separated-value (`.csv`) files in addition to returning the typical SS3 output.
+Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files in addition to returning the typical SS3 output.
 Thus, allowing researchers to easily process simulation output with the package-provided functions or with other tools.

-*Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
+*Rapid*: First, ss3sim relies on SS3,
+which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
 Second, ss3sim facilitates the deployment of simulations across multiple computers or computer cores.
 Third, the package provides a number of functions to quickly visualize simulation output.

 ## The general stucture of an ss3sim simulation

-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth, or operating model (OM); (2) a base model used to assess that truth, also known as the estimation model (EM); and (3) a set of plain text files (case files) describing deviations from these base models.
+An ss3sim simulation requires three types of input:
+(1) a base model of the underlying truth, or operating model (OM); (2) a base model used to assess that truth, also known as the estimation model (EM); and (3) a set of plain text files (case files) describing deviations from these base models.
 Each unique combination of OM, EM, and case files are referred to as scenarios.
-Where scenarios, may have multiple *iterations*, possibly with each iteration having unique process and or observation error.
+These scenarios are usually run for multiple iterations, possibly adding unique process and observation error each time.
 A simulation therefore refers to the combination of all scenarios and iterations.

 ss3sim works, in general, by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files (`change` functions), running the OM, sampling the time-series of population dynamics (pseudo data), running the EM (`run` functions), and facilitating the manipulation and visualization of output (`get` and `plot` functions) (Figure 1).

 [Not sure where this info fits in yet.
 Plain-text case files allows for the reuse of case files across scenarios.
 This reduces the chance for errors and simplifies the exploration of new scenarios.]

 # An example simulation with ss3sim

-(unsure how much of this will go in the main paper and how much will just be in the appendix... probably many of these details should be appendix only with just enough elements to give a flavour for what can be done in the main paper)
+(unsure how much of this will go in the main paper and how much will just be in the appendix... probably many of these details should go in an appendix with just enough elements to give a flavour for what can be done in the main paper)

 *Setting up the SS models*: